Mehar Posh

 Mehar Posh (مہرپوش) is a 2020 Pakistani romantic drama serial that aired from 3 April 2020 to 8 January 2021 on Geo Entertainment.
 It is produced by Abdullah Kadwani and Asad Qureshi under 7th Sky Entertainment.
-It stars Ayeza Khan and Danish Taimoor in their seventh project together.
-The supporting cast include Ali Abbas, Sania Saeed, Rehan Sheikh, Ismat Zaidi and Iffat Rahim.
+It stars Ayeza Khan and Danish Taimoor, a married couple, appearing in their seventh project together.
+The supporting cast includes Ali Abbas, Sania Saeed, Rehan Sheikh, Ismat Zaidi, and Iffat Rahim.
 Despite a typical love story, its first episode was regarded as the highest rated first episode of any Pakistani series.

 It is digitally available to stream on YouTube and in some countries on VIU App.
 The Show was also aired on Star Plus UAE.

 Synopsis

-Mehru is a simple and kind-hearted girl from a middle-class family.
-Shahjahan is Mehru's next-door neighbor who has always been respectful of Mehru and her family.
+Mehr-un-Nisa aka Mehru is a simple and kind-hearted girl from a middle-class family.
+Shah Jahan is Mehru's next-door neighbour who has always been respectful of her and her family.
 In an unfortunate turn of events, on Mehru's wedding day, Shahjahan and his friends casually pass flirtatious remarks for Mehru and joke around.
 Her husband, Naeem, hears their conversation about Mehru and threatens to divorce her because of the malicious intentions of her in-laws.
 Naeem's aunt, Shakeela, has always been jealous of Naeem's mother, Sakeena, and her family.
 She tricks Naeem into thinking that Mehru reciprocates feelings for the group of friends.
-Naeem, furious over what he had heard and guided by the cruel motives of his aunt, divorces Mehru on the first night of their marriage (the wedding night).
+Naeem, furious over what he has heard and guided by the cruel motives of his aunt, divorces Mehru on the first night of their marriage (the wedding night).
 Mehru tries to tell Naeem that she does not know what he is talking about, nor has she ever had feelings for anyone.
 Naeem refuses to listen to her and insults her character.
 Naeem's mother blames him for listening to his aunt and tells him that Mehru is an innocent girl.
 However, Naeem does not listen and tells his mother to drop Mehru off at her home.
 The next morning, Naeem's mother apologizes to Mehru and drops her off.
-Mehru reveals her divorce to her family which leaves them heartbroken.
-Due to which, Mehru and Ayat's father dies.
+Mehru reveals her divorce to her family, which leaves them heartbroken.
+Due to this, Mehru and Ayat's father die.
 Shahjahan also learns of Mehru's divorce and learns that Naeem had listened to the flirtatious comments that he and his friends had jokingly passed for her.